nmstreethran/ml-elec-model/docs/data-extraction.rst

 - code
 - installed net generation capacity (MW)
 - voltage connection level (kV)
-- bidding zone (denoted using Energy Identification Codes (EICs))
+- bidding zone (denoted using :term:`EIC`\s)
 - production type (e.g., fossil gas, wind offshore)

-This information is published annually on ENTSO-E TP at the start of the year and is valid for the three following years.
+This information is published annually on :term:`ENTSO-E TP`\  at the start of the year and is valid for the three following years.

 Load data
 ~~~~~~~~~